-The maintenance mode template below is perfect for pre-planned site updates.
+The maintenance mode template design above is perfect for pre-planned site updates.
 If you know the completion time of the maintenance, you can add a countdown clock to the page to entice visitors to come back.

-For unexpected website fixes, you can use the template below to provide your visitors with a quick notice about the site maintenance.
+For unexpected website fixes, you can use the template design above to provide your visitors with a quick notice about the site maintenance.
 You also can include your contact details on the page if customers need support in the meantime.

 Elementor offers several other templates for you to customize into a maintenance mode site.
 Check out the template library here.

 Website maintenance is necessary to ensure your site works properly.
 With a maintenance mode site, you can inform visitors about routine and unexpected site maintenance.
 Also, Elementor makes it easy to build a maintenance mode site with its premade templates.
 Take the time to maintain your website while still providing a positive visitor experience.